Teplov CPA Subscribe for tax updates Contact

 Worked Example

-A trades contractor had CAD $95,000 in net income in 2024, resulting in total net tax owing of CAD $38,000 (including CPP contributions).
+An IT contractor had CAD $95,000 in net income in 2024, resulting in total net tax owing of CAD $38,000 (including CPP contributions).
 Using the prior-year method for 2025, they pay CAD $9,500 per quarter on March 15, June 15, September 15, and December 15.

 If their 2025 net income is CAD $110,000 and their actual liability is CAD $46,000, they owe the CAD $8,000 difference by April 30, 2026, but no installment interest applies.
 If the balance is not paid by April 30, interest and late payment penalties begin to accrue.